elastic/elasticsearch/README.md

-Google Compute Engine Cloud Plugin for ElasticSearch
+Google Compute Engine Cloud Plugin for Elasticsearch
 ====================================================

 The GCE Cloud plugin allows to use GCE API for the unicast discovery mechanism.